Iceland photo workshops

 Fjallsarlon Glacier Lagoon

 Early November – Mid-March photo workshops may include a trip to an ice cave with a qualified guide.
 The opportunity to venture under the Vatnjökull ice cap cannot be missed!!
 These mystical places are showered with strange blue which gets even stranger and even bluer as you go deeper into them.
 The occasional windows offer challenges and opportunities for some creative photography.
+We book you on a glacier adventure for a hike up to a glacier ice cave.
+There are easier access caves (with lots of tourists) if you are concerned about hiking & climbing.
+You can enjoy extra time at Jokulsarlon & Ice beach if you don’t want an ice cave tour.

 The northern lights depend on both earth weather and space weather to ensure a good view.
 They are always occurring, but at different strengths according to the sun’s cycle.
 They can be predicted with relative accuracy if a sun spot (solar storm) is observed.
 There are several other scientific instruments which can measure the incidence of solar activity and magnetic storms around the earth.
 Aurora photo workshops in the evenings if conditions are good.